Interested in a 40-Year Fixed Mortgage?

 That extra cash could be used to pay off student loans, credit cards, personal loans, and other higher-APR debt you may have.

 Or it could be allocated toward a different investment or retirement account.
 It could also make a real estate purchase slightly more affordable.

 The bad news is you’ll pay much more interest over the life of the loan, and it’ll take a very long time to build a meaningful amount of home equity.

 If you use a mortgage calculator, make sure it’s set at 480 months.
 And pay close attention to how much interest is paid versus a loan with a term of 360 months.
 It’ll be an eye-opener.

 In the example above, it’s about $150,000 more in interest for the 40-year mortgage, assuming it’s held until maturity.

 40-Year Mortgage Rates Are Slightly Higher

-You may have also noticed that the mortgage rate on the 40-year mortgage in my example is 0.375% higher than the interest rate on the 30-year fixed.
-That’s not random.
+You may have also noticed that the mortgage rate on the 40-year mortgage in my example is 0.25% higher than the interest rate on the 30-year fixed.
+There’s a reason for that.